strangerstudios/pmpro-extra-expiration-warning-emails/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.1 =
+* BUG: Fixed bug where deleted or expired users were being processed and possibly sent expiration warnings.

 = .3 =
 * BUG: Fixed bug where users were getting 2 expiration emails.
 * ENHANCEMENT: Added pmproeewe_email_frequency_and_templates template to adjust the array of email frequencies and templates via filters instead of editing the plugin.